 • Help working people and small businesses by supporting access to affordable housing and healthcare

 Sara received endorsements from many local community members and local leaders.
 Check out Sara's Endorsements page to see all of the statements.

 "I grew up in Guilford in a farming family that has been working the land for over ten generations and I first met Sara many years ago volunteering at the Sugar on Snow Suppers at the Grange.
 When Sara told me she was running for office I could not have been more excited.

 Sara cares deeply about Guilford and Vernon, the people who live here, and the traditions of our farming families.
 She’ll bring innovative ideas to the legislature, ask hard questions, listen to her constituents, and make good choices on our behalf.

 In my line of work, which is policy advocacy and education, we often talk about blockers and builders.
 Blockers are the people who are particularly good at stopping bad policies from being passed; whereas builders have a vision for the future and are good at working with people to achieve that vision.
 Sara is a builder if I ever met one."

 Sara is an experienced leader and community builder with more than two decades of organizational management, community organizing, and public advocacy experience.
 Sara grew up in a large working class Irish family outside Boston where she was active in her community as a volunteer and student leader.
 She first came to Vermont to earn an undergraduate degree from Marlboro College and the School for International Training.
 Sara then went on to earn a M.A. in Performance Studies from NYU, and after 15 years of working in the nonprofit cultural sector in New York City, she returned to Southern Vermont in 2004 with her husband to raise their two small children and start two businesses: Guilford Sound and Vermont Performance Lab.

-Sara lives in Guilford with her husband Dave Snyder and their two teenage children Izzy and Daniel.
+Sara lives in Guilford with her husband Dave Snyder and their children.